crumbhole/argocd-vault-replacer/README.md

     generate:
       command: ["sh", "-c"]
       args: ["kustomize build . | argocd-vault-replacer"]
+  - name: helm-argocd-vault-replacer
+    init:
+      command: ["/bin/sh", "-c"]
+      args: ["helm dependency build"]
+    generate:
+      command: [sh, -c]
+      args: ["helm template -n $ARGOCD_APP_NAMESPACE $ARGOCD_APP_NAME . | argocd-vault-replacer"]
 ```

 This is documented further in Argo CD's documentation: https://argoproj.github.io/argo-cd/user-guide/config-management-plugins/

-argo-vault-replacer as a plugin will only work on a directory full of straight .yaml files.
+* argo-vault-replacer as a plugin will only work on a directory full of straight .yaml files.

-kustomize-argo-vault-replacer as a plugin will take the output of kustomize and then do vault-replacement on those files.
+* kustomize-argo-vault-replacer as a plugin will take the output of kustomize and then do vault-replacement on those files.
 Note: This won't allow you to use the argo application kustomization options, it just runs a straight kustomize.
+* helm-argo-vault-replacer as a plugin will take the output of helm and then do vault-replacement on those files.
+Note: This won't allow you to use the argo application helm options, it just runs a straight helm with the default argo name.
 ## Testing

 Create a test yaml file that will be used to pull a secret from Vault.
 The below will look in Vault for /path/to/your/secret and will return the key 'secretkey', it will then base64 encode that value.
 As we are using a Vault kv2 store, we must include ..`/data/`.. in our path: